FineUploader/fine-uploader/readme.md

 Here are all available callbacks:

-* `onSubmit(String id, String fileName)` - called when the file is submitted to the uploader portion of the code.
+* `onSubmit(String id, String name)` - called when the file or `Blob` is submitted to the uploader portion of the code.
 Note that this does not mean the file upload will begin at this point.
 Return `false` to prevent submission to the uploader.
-* `onComplete(String id, String fileName, Object responseJSON)` - called when the file upload has finished.
+* `onComplete(String id, String name, Object responseJSON)` - called when the file or `Blob` upload has finished.
-* `onCancel(String id, String fileName)` - called when the file upload has been cancelled.
+* `onCancel(String id, String name)` - called when the file or `Blob` upload has been cancelled.
-* `onUpload(String id, String fileName)` - called just before a file upload begins.
+* `onUpload(String id, String name)` - called just before a file or `Blob` upload begins.
-* `onUploadChunk(String id, String fileName, Object chunkData)` - called just before a file chunk/partition request is sent.
+* `onUploadChunk(String id, String name, Object chunkData)` - called just before a `File`/`Blob` chunk/partition request is sent.
 The chunkData object has
-4 properties: `partIndex` (the 0-based index of the associated partition), `startByte` (the byte offset of the current chunk in terms of the underlying file), `endByte` (the last byte of the current chunk in terms of the underlying file), and `totalParts` (the total number of partitions associated with the underlying file).
+4 properties: `partIndex` (the 0-based index of the associated partition), `startByte` (the byte offset of the current chunk in terms of the underlying `File`/`Blob`), `endByte` (the last byte of the current chunk in terms of the underlying `File`/`Blob`), and `totalParts` (the total number of partitions associated with the underlying `File`/`Blob`).
-* `onProgress(String id, String fileName, int uploadedBytes, int totalBytes)` - called during the upload, as it progresses.
+* `onProgress(String id, String name, int uploadedBytes, int totalBytes)` - called during the upload, as it progresses.
 Only used by the XHR/ajax uploader.
-* `onError(String id, String fileName, String errorReason)` - called whenever an exceptional condition occurs (during an upload, file selection, etc).
+* `onError(String id, String name, String errorReason)` - called whenever an exceptional condition occurs (during an upload, file selection, etc).
-* `onAutoRetry(String id, String fileName, String attemptNumber)` - called before each automatic retry attempt for a failed file.
+* `onAutoRetry(String id, String name, String attemptNumber)` - called before each automatic retry attempt for a failed file or `Blob`.
-* `onManualRetry(String id, String fileName)` - called before each manual retry attempt.
-Return false to prevent this and all future retry attempts on this file.
+* `onManualRetry(String id, String name)` - called before each manual retry attempt.
+Return false to prevent this and all future retry attempts on this file or `Blob`.
 * `onResume(String id, String fileName, Object chunkData)` - Called before an attempt is made to resume a failed/stopped upload from a previous session.
 If you return false, the resume will be cancelled and the uploader will start uploading the file from the first chunk.
 The `chunkData` object contains the properties as the `chunkData` parameter passed into the `onUploadChunk` callback.
-* `onValidate(FileData fileData)` - This callback is invoked a FileData object, representing one of the file selected for upload.
-It is called once for each selected, dropped, or `addFiles` submitted file, provided you do not return false in your `onValidateBatch` handler, and also provided the `stopOnFirstInvalidFile` validation option is not set and a previous invocation of your `onValidate` callback in this batch has not returned false.
+* `onValidate(FileOrBlobData fileOrBlobData)` - This callback represents one of the files or `Blob`s selected for upload.
+It is called once for each selected, dropped, or `addFiles` submitted file and for each `addBlobs` submitted `Blob`, provided you do not return false in your `onValidateBatch` handler, and also provided the `stopOnFirstInvalidFile` validation option is not set and a previous invocation of your `onValidate` callback in this batch has not returned false.
 This callback is always invoked before the default Fine Uploader validators execute.
-Note that a `FileData` object has two properties: `name`
+Note that a `FileOrBlobData` object has two properties: `name` and `size`.
-(the file name) and `size` (the file size).
 The `size` property will be undefined if the user agent does not support the File API.
-* `onValidateBatch(Array fileDataArray)` - This callback is invoked once for each batch of files selected, dropped, or submitted via the `addFiles` API function.
-A FileData array is passed in representing all files selected or dropped at once.
+* `onValidateBatch(Array fileOrBlobDataArray)` - This callback is invoked once for each batch of files or `Blob`s selected, dropped, or submitted via the `addFiles` or `addBlobs`  API functions.
+A FileOrBlobData array is passed in representing all files or `Blob`s selected or dropped at once.
 This allows you to prevent the entire batch from being uploaded, if desired, by returning false.
-If your handler does not return false, the `onValidate` callback will be invoked once for each individual file submitted.
+If your handler does not return false, the `onValidate` callback will be invoked once for each individual file or `Blob` submitted.
 This callback is always invoked before the default Fine Uploader validators execute.
-Note that a `FileData` object has two properties: `name` (the file name) and `size` (the file size).
+Note that a `FileOrBlobData` object has two properties: `name` and `size`.
 The `size` property will be undefined if the user agent does not support the File API.
-* `onSubmitDelete(id)` - Called before a file that has been marked for deletion has been submitted to the uploader.
+* `onSubmitDelete(id)` - Called before a file or `Blob` that has been marked for deletion has been submitted to the uploader.
 You may return false from your handler if you want to ignore/stop the delete request.
-* `onDelete(id)` - Called just before a delete request is sent for the associated file.
-The parameter is the file ID.
+* `onDelete(id)` - Called just before a delete request is sent for the associated file or `Blob`.
+The parameter is the ID.
 * `onDeleteComplete(id, xhr, isError)` - Called after receiving a response from the server for a DELETE request.
+The associated
-The associated file ID, along with the request's XMLHttpRequest object and a boolean indicating whether the response succeeded or not (based on the response code) are sent along as parameters.
+ID, along with the request's XMLHttpRequest object and a boolean indicating whether the response succeeded or not (based on the response code) are sent along as parameters.

 <br/>